d-kens/store/README.md

 POST /checkout/webhook
 ```

-Our backend listens for this event and updates the order status in the database accordingly.
+The backend listens for this event and updates the order status in the database accordingly.

 ---